rphilipzhang/AI-PhD-S26/Notes/AI-Generated/8-Agentic-AI.md

 > **Carefully manage the information structure of your agents.** The difference between a productive agent and a confused one is often not the model or the prompt—it is whether the right information is *discoverable* and *accessible* at the moment of need.

+### 6.4.
+Context, Context, and Context

+If harness engineering reframes the engineer's role, it also reframes what practitioners should *learn*.
+The single most important practical takeaway of this lecture can be stated sharply: **stop studying prompt engineering as a primary craft** ([OpenAI, 2026](https://openai.com/index/harness-engineering/) [20]; [Anthropic, 2026](https://www.anthropic.com/engineering/harness-design-long-running-apps) [21]).
+Prompt engineering optimizes the surface form of a single instruction; in a world where agents run long, multi-step, tool-augmented loops, the binding constraint is not the wording of any one prompt but the **informational environment** in which the agent operates.

+The productive replacement is disciplined attention to four levers:

+1. **Provide missing facts and precise specifications.** Most agent failures are not failures of intelligence—they are failures of specification.
+The agent cannot infer a constraint it was never told, nor can it respect an invariant it cannot see.
+The engineer's job is to *close the specification gap*: surface hidden assumptions, name the edge cases, and state requirements in terms the agent can verify against.

+2. **Design the informational environment.** A useful environment specifies, at minimum, three elements:
+   - **Goals.** What outcome is being optimized?
+What counts as done?
+   - **Guardrails.** What actions are out of bounds?
+What invariants must hold throughout execution?
+   - **Success criteria.** How will the agent (and the human reviewer) *know* the task has been completed correctly—ideally in a machine-checkable form (tests, schemas, assertions) rather than subjective judgment?

+3. **Make the assets reusable.** One-shot prompts decay the moment the task ends; skills, reference documents, evaluation harnesses, and checklists compound over time.
+Treat every well-designed context artifact as a reusable asset—versioned, documented, and discoverable by future agents—so that the marginal cost of the next task falls with each task completed.

+4. **Optimize the information structure, not the phrasing.** Given goals, guardrails, and success criteria, the remaining engineering work is structural: what is loaded into the system prompt, what is retrieved just in time, what is offloaded to files or sub-agents, and what is compacted away.
+This is precisely the context-engineering discipline of Section 5, now elevated from a tactical skill to the *core* skill.

+> **The shift in a sentence:** The question is no longer "how do I phrase this prompt?" but "how do I *shape the information* the agent sees—goals, guardrails, success criteria, reusable assets—so that the right behavior becomes the path of least resistance?"

+### 6.5.
+Become an AI Manager

+The natural endpoint of this progression—from prompt engineering to context engineering to harness engineering—is a change in the human role itself.
+The engineer, researcher, or executive working with capable agents increasingly functions less as an individual contributor and more as a **manager of AI workers** ([OpenAI, 2026](https://openai.com/index/harness-engineering/) [20]; [Anthropic, 2026](https://www.anthropic.com/engineering/harness-design-long-running-apps) [21]).

+The analogy is substantive, not metaphorical.
+Modern agents, like human subordinates, **operate on context and creativity, are unpredictable in detail, but can handle genuine complexity** when properly managed.
+The management disciplines that produce good human teams therefore transfer, with only modest adaptation, to the management of agentic systems.
+Three practices are central:

+1. **Delegate with clarity.** Effective delegation to an agent requires the same two ingredients as effective delegation to a person: a clear objective and a built-in mechanism for the delegate to verify its own work.
+In the agentic setting, "self-check measures" take concrete forms—unit tests the agent must run, schemas its output must satisfy, invariants it must assert, or sub-agent critics that review its work before it returns.
+Tasks delegated without self-check are tasks whose quality the manager must verify by hand, which does not scale.

+2. **Evaluate with confidence.** Managing agents at scale requires the same evidentiary discipline as managing experiments: track runs, measure outcomes against pre-specified criteria, make data-driven decisions about which agents, skills, and harness configurations are working, and report progress in terms that decision-makers can act on.
+Evaluation is not a post-hoc activity; it is the feedback loop that allows the manager to improve the system over time.

+3. **Coach for growth.** The most valuable managerial act is to convert a successful one-off coaching interaction—"here is why the agent got this wrong, and here is how I'd rather it approached similar cases"—into a **reusable SOP**: a skill, a reference document, a guardrail, or an entry in `AGENTS.md`.
+Institutional memory for AI workers is explicit and externalized; the manager's job is to make sure hard-won lessons are written down in a form that future agents will actually read and follow.

+> **The capstone principle:** The frontier of productivity with agentic AI belongs to practitioners who think like managers—delegating with clarity, evaluating with evidence, and coaching institutional knowledge into reusable artifacts—rather than to those who think like power users of a chatbot.
+For business researchers in particular, this is a familiar skill set being applied to a new kind of worker.

 ## 7. Conclusion

 Agentic AI represents the next frontier in applied artificial intelligence—the transition from models that generate text to systems that autonomously plan, act, and learn in the world.
 The key themes of this lecture are: